Raspberry Chocolate Chip Layer Cake.

 This cake.
 Oh my lanta, this cake.
 Between the layers, the raspberries, the chocolate, the buttery moist crumbs – I think I found my heaven.

 Tomorrow I’m throwing a bridal shower for my best bud Kristen.
 The other bridesmaids and I are ready with champagne, decor, and I bet you can guess who baked all the desserts.
 Yup, this girl.
 I made a double batch of this, these (obviously), two batches of these and these, and these will be baked tomorrow.
-Hope everyone brings a sweet tooth!
+Uhh I hope everyone brings a sweet tooth!

 Though I didn’t make today’s stunning raspberry chocolate chip cake for the bridal shower tomorrow, this cake fits the bill nicely for showers, warm weather, and… Fridays.